shihyihuang/cloudiod/ReadMe.txt

+## IMPORTANT NOTICE
-## As of the current state, Docker is not operational!!!
+1. As of the current state, Docker is not operational!!!
+2. The 'object_detection' and 'yolo_tiny_configs' folders have been provided by the teaching team of Monash University.

 # object_detection